aiplanethub/gitbook-Introduction-to-Pandas/module-4-indexing-selecting-and-assigning/indexing.md

 ### What is Indexing in Pandas?

 * Indexing in Pandas means selecting particular rows and columns from a DataFrame
-* Indexing in Pandas is same is same as we did for a Python List and a NumPy array
+* Indexing in Pandas is same as we did for a Python List and a NumPy array
 * Pandas has two known operators used for indexing.
 * There are two different methods of indexing in Pandas:
   * **loc - label based selection iloc - index based selection**